Programme specifications include information on:

 You can find full information about your course in your Course Handbook.

-Programme specifications for courses starting in 2019/20
+Programme specifications for courses that started in 2019/20 and later

 Programme specifications for courses that started in 2018/19 and before